Perimenopause and IBS: 2 Common Causes and Solutions

 Common Causes for Digestive Issues and IBS-like Symptoms in Menopause

-Your digestive system gets a little unstable in perimenopause due to hormonal imbalances.
+Your digestive system gets slightly unstable in perimenopause due to hormonal imbalances.
 The outcome is an array of digestive issues, with some similar to the ones you may experience when you have IBS.
-Let’s check the reasons for the same.
+Let’s check the reasons for this.

 1. Low Estrogen Levels